SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 We can test our toolchain using the files in this repo.

-**WARNING**: the code built for these examples is intentionally placed into a "weird" location and running `nothing.elf` on a HiFive1 might give strange results.
-The idea here is to use Qemu to check that our toolchain is doing what we expect.
+**NOTE**: The linker-script used for these examples intentionally places code into a "weird" location in memory.
+Running `nothing.elf` on a HiFive1 might give strange results which you might not expect.
+The idea here is to use Qemu to check that our toolchain is doing what we expect; actually running stuff comes later.

-The command to run for building the binaries is simple and you can check the underlying `Makefile` for details of the specific commands.
+Building the binaries is simple; you can check the underlying `Makefile` for details of the specific commands.

 ```bash
 make RISCV_PREFIX=/path/to/riscv all
 ```

 Several files will be dumped into this directory and intermediate files are placed in `BUILD/`.
-The end-product files are also committed into Git to make it possible to test the tools without having the full GNU toolchain.
+The end-product files are also committed into Git to make it possible to test Qemu without having the full GNU toolchain.

 The most interesting files from our perspective are `nothing.bin` and `nothing.dump`: